jamesabradley04/robosub-ros/onboard/catkin_ws/src/cv/README.md

 Note that you will also need to define what type (aka class name) of object we are publishing.
 For this, look at what we are importing to see if there is anything we can use.

 Now that you have created a publisher, we will need to complete the ```publish_predictions``` method.
-We've provided the code to extract the relevant information to publish from a (detecto, though outputs from Pytorch would be similar) network; look at what's there and figure out when to call the publisher and with what data.
+We've provided the code to extract the relevant information to publish from a (Detecto, though outputs from Pytorch would be similar) network; look at what's there and figure out when to call the publisher and with what data.

 You are almost done.
 The last thing we need to do (presuming that our code has no bugs so far) is to make a call to our publishing method.
 Where would it make the most sense to call ```publish_predictions```?